yozoon/ViennaLS/README.md

 ## Installing with dependencies already installed on the system

-If you want to use your own install of dependencies, just specify the directories of dependencies in CMake:
-The CMake configuration automatically check if the dependencies are installed.
-If CMake is unable to find them, the dependencies will be built from source with _buildDependencies_ target.
+The CMake configuration automatically checks if the dependencies are installed.
+If CMake is unable to find them, the dependencies will be built from source with the _buildDependencies_ target.

 ```bash
 git clone github.com/ViennaTools/ViennaLS.git